reactjs/react-codemod/README.md

     as `codemod.py -m -d src --extensions js '(var React\s*=\s*require\(.react.\);)\n\n(\s*var ReactDOM)' '\1\n\2'` using
     https://github.com/facebook/codemod.

-#### `pure-render-mixin`

-Removes `PureRenderMixin` and inlines `shouldComponentUpdate` so that the ES2015 class transform can pick up the React component and turn it into an ES2015 class.
-NOTE: This currently only works if you are using the master version (>0.13.1) of React as it is using `React.addons.shallowCompare`

- * `jscodeshift -t react-codemod/transforms/pure-render-mixin.js <file>`
- * If `--mixin-name=<name>` is specified it will look for the specified name instead of `PureRenderMixin`.
-Note that it is not possible to use a namespaced name for the mixin. `mixins: [React.addons.PureRenderMixin]` will not currently work.

-#### `class`

-Transforms `React.createClass` calls into ES2015 classes.

-  * `jscodeshift -t react-codemod/transforms/class.js <file>`
-  * If `--no-super-class` is specified it will not extend `React.Component` if `setState` and `forceUpdate` aren't being called in a class.
-We do recommend always extending from `React.Component`, especially if you are using or planning to use [Flow](http://flowtype.org/).
-Also make sure you are not calling `setState` anywhere outside of your component.

 These three scripts take an option `--no-explicit-require` if you don't have a `require('React')` statement in your code files and if you access React as a